Checking ‘The Doctor Who Fooled the World’ is true

 But The Doctor Who Fooled the World isn’t a dry medical text.
 As a reviewer for the science journal Nature pointed out, it’s a human story: a portrait of “hubris” and the terrible dark shadow it can cast.

 The (now ex-) doctor in question is an Englishman, Andrew Wakefield — lauded as “father of the anti-vaccine movement.”
-And his mischief rippled out from a London hospital where, secretly payrolled by a small-town lawyer named Richard Barr, he faked evidence to link the shot with autism and a (nonexistent) bowel disease — spawning fear, guilt, and outbreaks of measles everywhere from Shanghai to Stockholm.
+And his mischief rippled out from a London hospital where, secretly payrolled by a small-town lawyer named Richard Barr, he faked evidence to link the shot with autism and a “bowel disease” (that I later revealed doesn’t even exist) — spawning fear, guilt, and outbreaks of measles everywhere from Shanghai to Stockholm.

 One man; one vaccine.
 At least in the beginning.
 But this story lays bare what has grown over the years and how it has morphed into attacks on all vaccines.
 Drawing in other characters, who earn their moment in the sun, here’s a plot that not only seeps into the coronavirus catastrophe but reveals how science can so easily be corrupted.